bobbyrward/flam3/README.txt

 (parameter sets).
 A C library is also installed.

 Note: the following instructions are written for Linux users.
-Windows users may have to install the cygwin package to get the "env" command or set the envars in your windows command prompt manually.
+Windows users may install the cygwin package to get the "env" command or set the envars in your windows command prompt manually.
 That means instead of a command like

     env dtime=5 prefix=foo. in=test.flame flam3-animate